Storage ring: Particle injection and timing

 Injection of particles into a storage ring may be accomplished in a number of ways, depending on the application of the storage ring.
 The simplest method uses one or more pulsed deflecting dipole magnets (injection kicker magnets) to steer an incoming train of particles onto the stored beam path; the kicker magnets are turned off before the stored train returns to the injection point, thus resulting in a stored beam.
 This method is sometimes called single-turn injection.

-Multi-turn injection allows accumulation of many incoming trains of particles, for example if a large stored current is required.
-For particles such as protons where there is no significant beam damping, each injected pulse is placed onto a particular point in the stored beam transverse or longitudinal phase space, taking care not to eject previously-injected trains by using a careful arrangement of beam deflection and coherent oscillations in the stored beam.
-If there is significant beam damping, for example radiation damping of electrons due to synchrotron radiation, then an injected pulse may be placed on the edge of phase space and then left to damp in transverse phase space into the stored beam before injecting a further pulse.
+Multi-turn injection allows accumulation of many incoming trains of particles, such as when a large stored current is required.
+For particles such as protons where there is no significant beam damping, each injected pulse is placed onto a particular point in the stored beam transverse or longitudinal phase space, taking care to not eject previously-injected trains by using a careful arrangement of beam deflection and coherent oscillations in the stored beam.
+If there is significant beam damping, for example by radiation damping of electrons due to synchrotron radiation, then an injected pulse may be placed on the edge of phase space and then left to damp in transverse phase space into the stored beam before injecting a further pulse.
 Typical damping times from synchrotron radiation are tens of milliseconds, allowing many pulses per second to be accumulated.

 If extraction of particles is required (for example in a chain of accelerators), then single-turn extraction may be performed analogously to injection.
 Resonant extraction may also be employed.

 Beam dynamics

-The particles must be stored for very large numbers of turns potentially larger than 10 billion.
-This long term stability is challenging, and one must combine the magnet design with tracking codes. and analytical tools in order to understand and optimize the long term stability.
+The particles must be stored for very large numbers of turns, potentially larger than 10 billion.
+This long-term stability is challenging, and one must combine the magnet design with tracking codes and analytical tools in order to understand and optimize the long term stability.